meguna/mff/README.md

 * recipeInfo redesign - cleaner, more consistent styles with really nice display for group notes & group name! :)

+## June 27
+* fix bug that caused page reload on image upload

 ## To Do Notes - Immediate

+* reload selectedRecipe on update - notes, name, & size won't update since it is "cached"
 * show uploaded images as thumbnails on EditRecipeForm (and NewRecipeForm?)
   & allow user to mark them for deletion
 * editRecipe warning on navigating away from unsaved changes